 Queen Elizabeth II

 No sources have confirmed the fragrance Her Majesty wore when marrying Prince Philip in 1947, but a Floris scent would make sense.
 The family-run perfumers have had a Royal Warrant since 1820, and the company is still the Queen’s favorite.
-Floris hasn’t revealed Her Highness’s favorite scent, but experts speculate it’s probably the same as her favorite flower: White Rose, according to The Telegraph.
+Floris hasn’t revealed Her Highness’s favorite scent, but experts speculate it’s probably the same as her favorite flower: White Rose, according to the Telegraph.
 The perfume has a musky, powdery base, with notes of rose, jasmine, and carnation.
-(Trying to find your own signature scent?
-Learn the real difference between cheap and expensive perfumes.)

 Clarence House (the official residence of William and Kate) reported that Catherine, Duchess of Cambridge, wore a little-known perfume for her wedding day in 2011, according to the Daily Mail.
-The brand, Illuminum, has only been around for about 10 years.
-Kate’s choice, White Gardenia Petals, is ultra feminine with notes of white gardenia, muguet, and jasmine, with amber tones as its base.
-(Find out what your own favorite perfume says about you.)
+The brand, Illuminum, has only been around for about ten years.
+Kate’s choice, White Gardenia Petals, is ultra-feminine with notes of white gardenia, muguet, and jasmine, with amber tones as its base.
 As soon as the news broke that it was the Duchess’s wedding scent, the bottles sold out within moments, and eager buyers were put on a two-week waiting list.